Ronda, the City of Dreams in Andalucia

 Puente Nuevo and El Tajo Gorge in Ronda

-After a delay from the original January launch date, Ronda’s controversial Puente Nuevo vehicle restrictions will officially take effect from August 1, 2025.
+After a delay from the original January launch date, Ronda’s controversial Puente Nuevo vehicle restrictions took effect from August 1, 2025.
 The updated traffic control measure will limit bridge access to vehicles registered and taxed within Ronda, a move designed to protect the town’s historic core and improve urban mobility.
+Basically, if your car is not registered in Ronda then you cannot enter.

 Read more